-Free radicals.
-Antioxidants.
-Oxidative Stress.
+Oxidative stress, free radicals and antioxidants.
 You probably heard all these terms before.
-But what do they all mean??
+But what do they all mean?
 We are going to break it down today and explain each one how they impact your skin health.

 What are free radicals?

-Free radicals, are organic molecules that play a major part in aging, tissue damage and some diseases.
+Free radicals are organic molecules that play a major part in ageing, tissue damage and some diseases.
 These are unstable molecules and they look to bond with other molecules.
-However by doing this they destroying the health of these molecules and further the damaging process.
+However, by doing this they destroying the health of these molecules and further the damaging process.

 What are antioxidants?